romainberger/react-portal-tooltip/README.md

 * `active`: boolean, the tooltip will be visible if true
 * `position`: top, right, bottom or left.
 Default to right
 * `arrow`: center, right, left, top or bottom (depending on the position prop).
 No arrow when the prop is not sepecified
+* `align`: the alignment of the whole tooltip relative to the `parent` element. possible values : center, right, left.
+Default to center.
 * `tooltipTimeout`: timeout for the tooltip fade out in milliseconds.
 Default to 500
 * `parent`: the tooltip will be placed next to this element.
 Can be the id of the parent or the ref (see example below)
 * `group`: string, necessary if you want several independent tooltips